 Marketing, HR, finance — no matter your department, you rely on software to help you do your job.
 And who gets these programs up and running?
 Engineers.

 Speaking their language will win you respect, make conversations more effective, plus enable you to evaluate technology solutions and understand the resources necessary to complete a certain project.
 Ultimately, it will allow you to do your job more effectively.
 Promotion, anyone?

 3. Change careers altogether.

-Perhaps what started as a way to become more versatile and tech-savvy has lead to a full-blown passion for programming.
+Perhaps what started as a way to become more versatile and tech-savvy has led to a full-blown passion for programming.
 If that’s the case, you’re in luck.

-There have been more than 100,000 job openings in web and mobile development reported in the last 12 months alone, according to Blurring Lines, a report by GA and Burning Glass Technologies (PDF).
+There were more than 100,000 job opportunities in web and mobile development reported in the last 12 months alone, according to Blurring Lines, a report by GA and Burning Glass Technologies (PDF).